jetbrains-academy/algo-challenges-in-kotlin/Warmup/Count Ones with Updates/task_template.md

 </div>

-Implement an interface that supports the following two operations for the given binary string: get the number of 1's in the string and flip a given bit of the string.
+Implement an interface that supports the following two operations for a given binary string: get the number of 1's in the string and flip a given bit of the string.

 ```Kotlin